Robert J. Brass, Esq.

 Mr. Brass has been qualified in the Superior Court of New Jersey as an expert in the field of polygraph examinations and was a former supervisor of the Essex County Prosecutor’s Office Polygraph Unit.
 He has lectured on that topic at Seton Hall and Rutgers Law Schools, as well as at national polygraph seminars, continuing legal education seminars and at training seminars to law enforcement officers.

-Prior to and while attending law school, Mr. Brass was a Lieutenant and Investigator in the Essex County Prosecutor’s Office, assigned to the Economic Crime and Official Corruption Section and the Polygraph Unit.
+Prior to and while attending law school, he was a Lieutenant and Investigator in the Essex County Prosecutor’s Office, assigned to the Economic Crime and Official Corruption Section and the Polygraph Unit.
+He has qualified in the Superior Court of New Jersey as an expert in the field of polygraph examinations.

 He received his Bachelor of Arts from Seton Hall University and his Juris Doctorate from Seton Hall University School of Law.